 The Centre for Investigative Journalism

 She also works as a freelance investigative reporter and trainer for different organizations such as BBC, Greenpeace and the Centre for Investigative Jounralism.
 Boros uses data analysis and statistics as the basis for her investigative stories.
-For example, she worked on stories about cartels in the British fishinf industry, misuse of minimum pay, and the hypocrisy of war propaganda.
+She has worked on stories about cartels in the British fishing industry, misuse of minimum pay, and the hypocrisy of war propaganda.